 Relate to a fellow ‘UoM-er’ and hear from our own PhD bloggers

-For something a little closer to home, check out what our PhD student news bloggers Unéné, Frances and Rhodes have to say.
+For something a little closer to home, check out what our past PhD student news bloggers Unéné, Frances and Rhodes have to say.
 At different stages of their journey, there’s lots of sharing of experiences – from starting a PhD to finishing one and everything in between.

 The Library also have their own researcher development programme, designed to support the development of researchers at all career stages.
 Topics covered include resources to use during the research process, dissemination of research and raising your research profile.